 Hiding Toys in Boxes

-Boxes add a new layer of peekaboo surprise because they let you hide a toy completely, then bring it back into view, helping babies practice object permanence.
-When you use Peekaboo with boxes, you give your baby clear evidence that permanence exists even when something disappears.
+Boxes add a new layer of peekaboo surprise because they let you hide a toy completely.
+When you bring it back into view, you help your baby practice object permanence.

-The box’s texture, shape, and weight also invite sensory exploration, which supports curiosity and early problem-solving.
-As you repeat the hide-and-reveal pattern, your baby starts to predict what comes next, strengthening memory and cause-and-effect thinking.
+The box’s texture, shape, and weight also invite sensory exploration.
+This supports curiosity and early problem-solving.
+As you repeat the hide-and-reveal pattern, your baby starts to predict what comes next.

-You can vary the game by changing where the toy goes, keeping the play fresh without taking away the child’s agency.
-This back-and-forth interaction also deepens emotional connection, inviting shared laughter and responsive engagement that supports healthy development.
+You can vary the game by changing where the toy goes.
+This keeps the play fresh without removing your child’s sense of choice.
+The back-and-forth interaction also deepens emotional connection through shared laughter and responsive play.

 Musical Peekaboo Surprises